DRUNK DRIVING / DRIVING UNDER THE INFLUENCE

 Any driver under the age of 21 can face DUI charges if found to have a blood-alcohol content of 0.02.

 Punishments for DUI range from fines to treatment programs to jail time.
-Whether it’s your first offense or you are a repeat offender, you risk too much if you are not represented by an experienced defense attorney.
+Whether it’s your first offense or you are a repeat offender, you risk too much if you are not represented by an experienced DUI attorney in Chester.

 DUI Testing and Refusal